At Column Health, people who suffer from substance related disorders are people first and patients second.

-Suboxone (brand name for buprenorphine) is a medication used to treat opioid use disorders.
-Unlike methadone and other medications used to treat opioid use disorders, Suboxone is a prescription-based medication that you can take at home.
-It works by reducing and eliminating cravings for opioids, while allowing you to function in your life.
+Suboxone (brand name for sublingual tablet or film of buprenorphine) is a medication used to treat opioid use disorders.
+Unlike methadone used to treat opioid use disorders, Suboxone is a prescription-based medication that you can take at home.
+It helps reduce/eliminate cravings for opioids, improving the quality of your life.

-Vivitrol is a medication used to treat opioid and alcohol use disorders.
+Vivitrol is the brand name for injectable naltrexone used to treat opioid and alcohol use disorders.
 It’s administered by injection once a month at a Column Health office.
 It reduces the positive sensations associated with the use of alcohol and opioids.

 Neither is intrinsically better than other but depending on the individual patient, one may be a clear better choice at a given time.
 At your intake appointment, you and your Column Health doctor will work together to create your treatment plan.
 Part of creating this plan involves selecting which medication is better for you in your circumstances – Suboxone, or Vivitrol.
 Other deciding factors include current or previous treatment with Suboxone or Vivitrol, if you’ve been through an inpatient detox program, the extent of your addiction history, and other individual factors.